StarterX4/minetest-realtest_mt5/README.md

 The furnace is a much more efficient way to smelt stuff.
 You can smelt 5 items at once!

-To make a furnace, first find or build a flat square of 3×3 stone with a hole in the midde, like so:
+To make a furnace, find or build two layers of stone, each layer in a 3×3 square.
+Remove a single stone from the center of the top layer.
+The top should look like this:

-XXX
-X X
-XXX
+SSS
+S S
+SSS

-Drop 9 charcoal into the hole punch them with the fire starter.
+Drop 9 charcoal into the hole and punch them with the fire starter.
 Like the bonfire, you might need multiple attempts.
+Once you succed, the furnace will appear in the hole and burns for a limited time.

+If the furnace ran out of fuel, you need to rekindle it with a fire starter.

 Beware: The furnace will get destroyed if you break any of the surrounding blocks.

+### Farming
+On your journey you might find seeds.
+Seeds need soil and water to grow.
+Soil is created by punching dirt with a hoe.
+Put the seeds on the soil and make sure there's water nearby and your seeds will slowly start to grow!

 ### Futher playing
 There are many ores to find and many things to craft.
 From now on, you should be able to proceed on your own.
 Have fun!